Here’s a fun fact for you, did you know that 31st January is celebrated as “National hot chocolate day”?

-You can safely microwave your milk high enough so it’s steaming hot, or low enough just to take the chill out.
-And if you follow the tips mentioned in this article correctly you won’t have to worry about your milk curdling or exploding and making a mess in the microwave.
+You can safely microwave milk high enough, so it’s steaming hot or low enough just to take the chill out.
+And if you follow the tips mentioned in this article to microwave milk correctly you won’t have to worry about your milk curdling or exploding and making a mess in the microwave.

 How to microwave Milk for hot chocolate?